storj/design-docs/20240927-bulk-object-deletion.md

 ### Alternatives considered

-An alternative to the design described in this document is to implement a separate rate limit specifically for bulk object deletion operations.
+- An alternative to the design described in this document is to implement a separate rate limit specifically for bulk object deletion operations.
 However, bulk deletion operations could still fail partway through due to hitting the bulk deletion-specific rate limit, even though other operations would remain unaffected.
 In addition, unnecessary bandwidth consumption would remain an issue, as each object deletion would still require a separate request.

-we could recycle request and reponse types of BeginDeleteObject would minimize changes to protobuf however, would require:
-- extending request with quiet mode
-  - semantics messed up since this means BeginDeleteObject would need to support quiet mode in addn. to DeleteObjects
-- extending response with err code
-  - would be unused for BeginDeleteObject

-batching thing not used because
-- ease of implementation?
-- semantics?
-- separation of concerns?
+- An alternative to introducing dedicated request and response types for the bulk object deletion method is reusing the types associated with the single object deletion method, updating them as necessary.
+The satellite would be able to distinguish a single deletion request from a bulk one by determining whether the request protobufs were sent individually or batched, respectively.
+However, this presents several issues:
+  - The request type must be extended with a field indicating whether quiet mode is enabled.
+If we choose to implement this functionality for single object deletion, it would remain unused indefinitely because we have no application that would leverage it; if we don't, the request type's semantics are weakened, having been made dependent on the type of deletion being requested.
+  - The response type must be extended with a field indicating the status of the deletion.
+This would remain unused for our single object deletion implementation because we instead return RPC errors for deletion failures.
+  - Reusing the single object deletion types may limit extensibility.
+As the differences between single and bulk deletion increase, issues similar to those previously mentioned will arise.
+If we later decide to factor out the bulk deletion fields into their own request and response types, we'll have to maintain compatibility with the old bulk deletion format.

 ### Open questions